 Self-isolate for ten days from the onset of symptoms.
-Please seek medical assistance if you develop more severe symptoms or your symptoms have not resolved within ten days.
+Please contact your family doctor or the Respiratory Assessment Clinic if you have to self-isolate.
+Please seek medical assistance if you develop more severe symptoms or your symptoms have not improved within five to seven days.